 Go down to their level to talk to them, take a knee or bend over, stay on their natural visual field while talking.

-Take lots of water breaks.
+Take lots of water and mask breaks.

 Ensure equal playing time.

 Kids can be shy at first in this age group, so jump in!
-Start as the tagger, play with them to help them to break the ice and get confidence playing.
+Play with them to help them to break the ice and get confidence playing.

-You can progress all the tag games from tagging to having to take the ball from other players.

 Give attention to players doing things right instead of calling the attention of players messing around.
-That will trigger on them the idea of getting attention/recognition by following the coaches instructions.
+That will trigger on them the idea of getting attention/recognition by following the coach’s instructions.

 If you already went through the drills of the session and you still have time use the extra drills at the end of the curriculum!
-(Please don't let the players kick around anticipating the start of the scrimmage) If you need help with any of them reach to me or to any of the Challenger coaches.
+(Please don't let the players kick around anticipating the start of the scrimmage).
+If you need help with any of them reach to me.

 Session Format